What are Overheads?

 5. Sales and marketing

 Sales and marketing overheads are costs incurred in the marketing of the company’s products or services to potential customers.
 Examples of sales and marketing overheads include promotional materials, trade shows, paid advertisements, wages of salespeople, and commissions for sales staff.
-The activities are geared towards making the products and services popular among customers and compete with similar products in the market.
+The activities are geared toward making the company’s products and services popular among customers and to compete with similar products in the market.